 During Pride and Mardi Gras celebrations in Sydney, visitors and locals immerse themselves in the diverse queer neighbourhoods.
-No matter your orientation or gender identity, Sydney is an international queer capital.
-Sydney Gay and Lesbian Mardi Gras (16 February – 3 March 2024) is the world’s largest annual LGBTQIA+ festival, but there are many more things to do and see in the harbour city.
+While Sydney Gay and Lesbian Mardi Gras (16 February – 3 March 2024) is the world’s largest annual LGBTQIA+ festival, there are many more things to do and see in the harbour city.

 Where to go in Sydney